Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Inference for Selected Normal Means

 \subsection{Conditional Confidence Intervals}

 In the absence of model selection, the MLE is typically asymptotically normal, and it is common practice to construct Wald confidence intervals based on this limiting distribution:

 where $z_{j,\alpha}$ denotes the $(1-\alpha)$ quantile of the asymptotic normal distribution for the $j$th coordinate.
-The post-selection setting is more complicated, however, because the relevant asymptotic approximation is based on a \emph{truncated} normal and not a normal distribution, as we show in Section \ref{sec:asympt-cond-estim}.
+The post-selection setting is more complicated, however, because we can no longer rely the asymptotic normality of the estimators.
+Instead, we propose to construct confidence intervals based on the second order Taylor expansion of the conditional likelihood.

-In order to describe our large-sample approximation to the distribution of the conditional MLE, we extend the normal means problem to the setting of an $n$-sample.
+In order to describe our proposed approximation to the distribution of the conditional MLE, we extend the normal means problem to the setting of an $n$-sample.
 So assume that instead of observing a single vector $y\in \mathbb{R}^{p}$, we have a set of observations $y_1,\dots,y_n\in\mathbb{R}^p$ and perform model selection and inference based on $\bar{y}_n = n^{-1} \sum_{i=1}^{n} y_i$.
-We are interested in evaluating our error in estimating $\mu_0^M$ at all times at which a certain fixed model $M$ is selected.
-Recall that $M\subseteq\{1,\dots,p\}$ and that $\mu_0^M$ is the true vector of means in the selected model.
-In Section \ref{sec:asympt-cond-estim}, and Theorem~\ref{asymptoticDistribution} specifically, we show that under suitable assumptions $\hat\mu^M_n$ is conditionally consistent for $\mu^M_0$ when conditioning on selection of $M$.
-Moreover,

-where the $o_p(1)$ term is to be interpreted conditionally on selection of $M$.
-We may thus approximate the conditional distribution of $\sqrt{n}(\hat{\mu}^M_n - \mu^M_0)$ given selection of $M$ by a truncated normal distribution.
-Let $\TN_{j,q}$ be the $q$th quantile of the $j$th marginal of the truncated normal distribution resulting from \eqref{asympNormalDist}.
-Post-selection, the following interval is an asymptotic $1-\alpha$ confidence interval for the $j$th coordinate of the mean vector:

-As stated, however, the distribution of $\TN$ is unknown to us as it depends on the true mean vector $\mu^M_0$.
-In practice, we proceed in a slightly ad hoc manner and construct confidence intervals based on the estimated means:
+Our confidence intervals are based on the approximation